 Where do we meet?
 Where does it end?

-Sara’s tour will meet in Monteverde Nuovo and conclude around Campo dei Fiori.
-Your confirmation email will have the exact meeting point details along with a map, and a 24-hour phone number for any last-minute issues.
+Gina's tour will meet in Monteverde Nuovo and conclude around Campo dei Fiori.
+Your confirmation email will have the exact meeting point details along with a map.

 What if it’s raining?